 Tax Credits for Geothermal Heating & Cooling Systems

 In October 2008, geothermal heat pumps were added to section 25D of the Internal Revenue Code.
-This created a 30% tax credit for costs associated with qualified geothermal equipment “placed in service” through the end of 2021 for all Dayton, Springfield and SW Ohio residents.
+This creates a 30% tax credit for costs associated with qualified geothermal equipment “placed in service” through the end of 2032 for all Dayton, Springfield and SW Ohio residents.

 Property is usually considered to be placed in service when installation is complete and equipment is ready for use.
 However, if the system is part of the construction or renovation of a house, it’s considered placed in service when the taxpayer takes residence in the house.

 - Can be used to offset AMT tax